matthewmain/kiss_the_sky/README.md

 <br>

  - update flower structure so that all points are non-verlet, built relationally around the uppermost segment; add complexity to flowers by adding radial symmetry, variable petal counts, petal layers, petal lengths, petal shapes, petal gradients/stripes, etc.
- - gamification: decide whether game should be based on goals like plant height/generations count/flower color/etc., or hybridizing/selecting beautiful complex flowers, or some combination of both?
-   - flower qualities: petal count, color, etc.
-   - plant height
-   - color & height ( i.e., different goals progressively harder, like first to get a flower to touch the sky, then to get a red flower to touch the sky, etc.)
+ - ability to isolate flowers in different sections so that only flowers in same section polinate one another
- - image capture every mid summer
+ - image capture & record every mid summer
+ - ability to view first generation garden snapshot & compare to current
  - possibly branching?
  - drawer with tree menu for each gene and current allele values averages, plus ability click plant to reveal individual plant's genes
  - social: users can trade flower breeds for cross-breeding
  - selective storing & planting seeds
- - swiping for breeze
+ - swiping for breeze on ambient mode
- - cutting/pruning
- - changing seasonal background imagery
+ - changing seasonal backgrounds to imagery of hills or woods, etc.
  - possibly winter snowfall
- - ability to isolate flowers in different dections so that only flowers in same section polinate one another
  - music & sounds (birds chirping)